-2 Dohmen, Falk, Outcome(s) : long-term Data: Collected by TNS Controls: (1) age, sex, word fluency, (1)An additional year of schooling is associated with a Huffman et al. unemployment - unemployed for Infratest; 1,012 and symbol-digit score (2) age, sex, 4.2-4.6 pp higher chance of correctly answering the [2009a] over a year; overdrawn account nationally years of schooling, and wealth probability questions (p<0.01). - account overdrawn at the time representative adults in (2) Subscribing to the "hot hand" fallacy increases the of the interview Germany (2005) Timing of Measurements: The probability of long-term unemployment by 8.9 pp. measures are contemporaneous. (p<0.01).
-Significance falls to 10% when conditioning Explanatory Variable(s): Methods: probit 1 on education and wealth.
-Subscribing to the "hot hand" education - self-reported years I Theory: People who subscribe to the fallacy increases the probability of long-term of schooling; processing speed - gambler's fallacy will be more likely unemployment by 8.8 pp. (p<0.01).
-Significance falls perceptual speed test; gambler's to overdraw their bank account to 5% when conditioning on education and wealth. fallacy - belief that a streak of because they believe negative income coin tosses will be more likely to shocks will not persist.
-People who end; hot hand fallacy - belief subscribe to the hot hand fallacy are that a streak of coin tosses will likely to face long-term persist unemployment because they will give up more easily in the face of rejections.
+- (1)An additional year of schooling is associated with a 4.2-4.6 pp higher chance of correctly answering the probability questions (p<0.01). - (2) Subscribing to the "hot hand" fallacy increases the probability of long-term unemployment by 8.9 pp. (p<0.01).
+Significance falls to 10% when conditioning on education and wealth.
+Subscribing to the "hot hand" fallacy increases the probability of long-term unemployment by 8.8 pp. (p<0.01).
+Significance falls to 5% when conditioning on education and wealth.

-Dohmen, Falk, Huffman et al. [2009b] Outcome(s) : worker effort - worked over time during the last month; labor market success - monthly income, employment status; overall welfare - overall self-reported life satisfaction, number of friends Explanatory Variable(s) : positive reciprocity (the tendency to reward kindness) - factor based on 3 survey questions; negative reciprocity (the tendency to punish unkindness) - factor based on 3 survey questions Data: German Socio- Economic Panel Study (SOEP), 20,744 individuals living in Germany Methods : probit, interval regression Controls: (1) sex, education, experience, tenure, part-time status, age, firm size, sector, and occupational status (2) sex, education, experience, tenure, part- time status, age, firm size, sector, and occupational status (3) sex, age, residence in 1989, German nationality, region dummies, marital status, children, and religion (4) education, sex, age, residence in 1989, subjective health, income, employment status, trust, parental education, marital status, children, enrollment in school, religious background, social and national background, and month of interview Timing of Measurements : They have three years of outcome variables relative to the explanatory variables: contemporaneous, one year later, and two years later.
-Theory : Positively reciprocal workers will tend to work overtime more, even if they cannot be monitored.
+Dohmen, Falk, Huffman et al. [2009b] Outcome(s): worker effort - worked over time during the last month; labor market success - monthly income, employment status; overall welfare - overall self-reported life satisfaction, number of friends Explanatory Variable(s): positive reciprocity (the tendency to reward kindness) - factor based on 3 survey questions; negative reciprocity (the tendency to punish unkindness) - factor based on 3 survey questions Data: German Socio-Economic Panel Study (SOEP), 20,744 individuals living in Germany Methods: probit, interval regression Controls: (1) sex, education, experience, tenure, part-time status, age, firm size, sector, and occupational status (2) sex, education, experience, tenure, part-time status, age, firm size, sector, and occupational status (3) sex, age, residence in 1989, German nationality, region dummies, marital status, children, and religion (4) education, sex, age, residence in 1989, subjective health, income, employment status, trust, parental education, marital status, children, enrollment in school, religious background, social and national background, and month of interview Timing of Measurements: They have three years of outcome variables relative to the explanatory variables: contemporaneous, one year later, and two years later.
+Theory: Positively reciprocal workers will tend to work overtime more, even if they cannot be monitored.
 Positive reciprocity is positively associated with the following: (1) overtime in the present, one year later and two years later (p<0.01;); (2) higher present monthly income (p<0.05), higher monthly income the next year (p<0.01), higher monthly income in two years (p<0.10); (3) being currently employed (p<0.01), being employed in the subsequent year (p<0.10), and being employed in two years (p<0.10); (4) the number of current friends (p<0.01), current overall life satisfaction (p<0.01), overall life satisfaction in the subsequent year (p<0.01) and overall life satisfaction in two years (p<0.01).
-Negative reciprocity is negatively associated with the following: (3) being currently employed (p<0.01), being employed in two years (p<0.05); (4) the number of current friends (p<0.05), current overall life satisfaction in two years (p<0.05), current overall life satisfaction in two years (p<0.01).
-Drago [2008] Outcome(s) : wages - log earnings based on a survey measure Explanatory Variable(s) : self- esteem - index based on ten survey questions; ability - AFQT score Data: National Longitudinal Survey of Youth (NLSY), 2250 white males living in the US Methods : IV Controls : age, own education, parental education, and AFQT score Timing of Measurements : 1980 self- esteem serves as an instrument for 1987 self-esteem.
-Theory : If ability and effort are complements, then having higher self-esteem should lead to more effort and therefore higher wages.
+Negative reciprocity is negatively associated with the following: (3) being currently employed (p<0.01), being employed in the subsequent year (p<0.05), and being employed in two years (p<0.05); (4) the number of current friends (p<0.05), current overall life satisfaction (p<0.01), overall life satisfaction in the subsequent year (p<0.01) and overall life satisfaction in the subsequent year (p<0.01) and overall life satisfaction in two years (p<0.01).
+Drago [2008] Outcome(s): wages - log earnings based on a survey measure Explanatory Variable(s): self-esteem - index based on ten survey questions; ability - AFQT score Data : National Longitudinal Survey of Youth (NLSY), 2250 white males living in the US Methods : IV Controls: age, own education, parental education, and AFQT score Timing of Measurements: 1980 selfesteem serves as an instrument for 1987 self-esteem.
+Theory: If ability and effort are complements, then having higher self-esteem should lead to more effort and therefore higher wages.
 The correlation between 1980 self-esteem and 1987 self-esteem is 0.42.
 A two standard deviation increase in self-esteem leads to a 18% (p<0.10; all controls) to 26% (p<0.05); just age) increase in log earnings.